-The KLN 90B's primary coverage area is from N 74° to S 60° latitude as was shown in figure 3-1.
+The KLN 900's primary coverage area is from N 74° to S 60° latitude as was shown in figure 3-1.
+Magnetic variation is automatically computed within this coverage area when MAG VAR is in the AUTO mode on the SET 2 page (figure 5-134).
 All navigation data presented outside this area is automatically referenced to true North unless a manual input of magnetic variation is made on the SET 2 page.
-The same is true anytime the KLN 90B is in the OBS mode and the active waypoint is outside the primary coverage area.
-Under both of these conditions, the following message will be displayed on the Message page:
+The following message will be displayed on the Message page:

-MAGNETIC VAR INVALID ALL DATA REFERENCED TO TRUE NORTH
+MAGNETIC VAR INVALID NAV DATA REFERENCED TO TRUE NORTH